Rajinder Khanna: Career

-During the foundation course for civil services at Lal Bahadur Shastri Academy of Administration (LBSNAA), Mussoorie, he was awarded the Director's silver medal for securing the highest marks in Economics.
+During the foundation course for civil services at the Lal Bahadur Shastri National Academy of Administration in Mussoorie, he was awarded the Director's silver medal for securing the highest marks in Economics.

-He joined the Indian Police Service (IPS) in 1978 and was allotted to Odisha cadre.
+He joined the Indian Police Service (IPS) in 1978 and was allotted to the Odisha cadre.
 From 1979 to 1985, he held several important posts including Superintendent of Police in Puri and Ganjam districts in Odisha.
 As the Superintendent of Police in Puri, he received a number of commendations from the Chief Minister for eradicating dacoity in the district.

+At a 2017 conference in Myanmar, Khanna shared advice on how terrorism in Rakhine State could be tackled.
+He talked about how the Pakistani terrorist group Lashkar-e-Taiba, its charitable arm Falah-e-Insaniat Foundation and the Jamaat-ul-Mujahideen Bangladesh were collaborating, disguised as humanitarian aid groups to train and arm the Arakan Rohingya Salvation Army.
+He said India was monitoring Rohingya militancy since the 2004 arms and ammunition haul in Chittagong, where the weapons seized were mostly meant for the Insurgency in Northeast India, but some were for Rohingya groups too.
+Khanna also asserted the role of the Pakistani intelligence agency Inter-Services Intelligence in Rohingya militancy, many Rohingya terrorists were born in Pakistan and educated at the country's radical Islamic seminaries.